torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

                   break; /* hardware FIFO full */
   }

-If you know beforehand that the hardware will accept data, you can use the :c:func:`snd_rawmidi_transmit()` function which reads some data and removes them from the buffer at once:
+If you kyesw beforehand that the hardware will accept data, you can use the :c:func:`snd_rawmidi_transmit()` function which reads some data and removes them from the buffer at once: